4awpawz/buster/README.md

     if commandLineConfig is supplied and is complete then use commandLineConfig
-    else if paramsConfig is supplied
-    and { ...commandLineConfig, ...paramsConfig } is complete then use { ...commandLineConfig, ...paramsConfig }
+    else if paramsConfig is supplied and is complete then use paramsConfig
     else if busterConfig is supplied
     and { ...commandLineConfig, ...busterConfig } is complete then use { ...commandLineConfig, ...busterConfig }